sjtrimble/angular/aio/content/getting-started/index.md

 <code-example header="src/app/products/product.ts" path="getting-started/src/app/products/product.1.ts">
 </code-example>

-This interface refers to the structure of a product, including its name, description, and other details as needed.
+This interface defines the structure of a product, including its name, description, and other details as needed.
 It also provides you a consistent way to reference a `Product` throughout your application.

 #### 3. Create a product preview component

-1. Right on the `products` folder and generate a new component named `product-preview`.
+1. Right click on the `products` folder and generate a new component named `product-preview`.
-2. In the `ProductPreviewComponent` class, add `Input` the imports from the `@angular/core` package.
+2. In the `ProductPreviewComponent` class, add `Input` to the imports from the `@angular/core` package.

 <code-example header="src/app/products/product-preview/product-preview.component.ts" path="getting-started/src/app/products/product-preview/product-preview.component.ts" region="core-imports">
 </code-example>